godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

   of game connections and the like.

 The key to scene organization is to consider the SceneTree in relational terms rather than spatial terms.
-Do the nodes need to be dependent on their parent's existence?
+Are the nodes dependent on their parent's existance?
 If not, then they can thrive all by themselves somewhere else.
-If so, then it stands to reason they should be children of that parent (and likely part of that parent's scene if they aren't already).
+If they are dependent, then it stands to reason that they should be children of that parent (and likely part of that parent's scene if they aren't already).

 Does this mean nodes themselves are components?
 Not at all.
 Godot's node trees form an aggregation relationship, not one of composition.